Are People From The Liverpool City Region Still Classed As 'Wools'?

 The term 'Wool' is a shortened version of the term 'Woolyback', it is a nickname that playfully refers to people from just outside of Liverpool.
 However, it is particularly used to refer to those from nearby areas such as the Wirral, St Helens, Southport, and Runcorn which are in close proximity to the city but not officially classed as Liverpool, especially because they don't have the now-famous council-issued Purple Wheelie Bins (pictured below).

-The now famous Liverpool Purple Wheelie Bins, with many people calling those without one from the wider Liverpool City Region or Merseyside Region the nickname of a 'Wool', 'Woolyback' or 'Plazzy Scouser' (Credit: The Liverpudlian/This image is an original piece of work by The Liverpudlian Team).
+Pictured above are the now famous Liverpool Purple Wheelie Bins, with many people calling those without one from the wider Liverpool City Region or Merseyside Region the nickname of a 'Wool', 'Woolyback' or 'Plazzy Scouser'.

 _FADED_(02).png)